Monday, February 9, 2026

 I'm not sure if these two film makers really have that much in common, though I found in the relatively few movies I've seen by them, there was a lot of philosophizing and both were very much aimed at intellectuals, even moreso than other French directors like Demy or Truffaut.
 I know for certain that Godard moved even further into this space, mostly working on documentaries of the cinema and away from pure entertainment.
 I'm less sure that's the case for Rohmer.
 It might be that My Night at Maud's was actually the high-point of his intellectualism.
 I am fairly certain, however, that Rohmer ultimately believed entertaining the audience (unlike Godard who frankly had contempt for the audience and his fellow directors by the end).

-Anyway, I have an awful of these films, and I should just try to track which I have actually watched.
+Anyway, I have an awful lot of these films, and I should just try to track which I have actually watched.

 I bought the ultimate Godard box set years and years ago.
 So long ago I can't find the invoice, but I recall it was a pretty good deal at that time.